ProfMcL/ECE231/Install_tools_on_MacOS.md

       brew install avr-gcc
       ```

-   4. Verify your installation (you should see something like `/usr/local/avr/bin/avr-gcc`)
+   4. Verify your installation (you should see something like `/usr/local/avr/bin/avr-gcc` or '/opt/homebrew/bin/avr-gcc')
       ```bash
       which avr-gcc
       ```